PX4/PX4-user_guide/en/config_mc/filter_tuning.md

 #### Dynamic Notch Filters

-Dynamic notch filters use ESC RPM feedback and/or the onboard FFT analysis to track the rotor blade pass frequency and its harmonics.
+Dynamic notch filters use ESC RPM feedback and/or the onboard FFT analysis.
+The ESC RPM feedback is used to track the rotor blade pass frequency and its harmonics, while the FFT analsysis can be used to track a frequency of another vibration source, e.g. a fuel engine.

 ESC RPM feedback requires ESCs capable of providing RPM feedback such as [DShot](../peripherals/esc_motors.md#dshot) with telemetry connected, a bidirectional DShot set up ([work in progress](https://github.com/PX4/PX4-Autopilot/pull/23863)), or [UAVCAN/DroneCAN ESCs](../dronecan/escs.md).
 Before enabling, make sure that the ESC RPM is correct.